baibhavMandall/Components/Guide.md

 - customAboutStyle - helps to add the style to the description of the card

-- customImage - helps to add the image
+- customRatingsStyle - helps to add the style to the rating